honeycombio/refinery/README.md

 Samproxy emits a number of metrics to give some indication about the health of the process.
 These metrics can be exposed to Prometheus or sent up to Honeycomb.
 The interesting ones to watch are:

 - Sample rates: how many traces are kept / dropped, and what does the sample rate distribution look like?
-- router_*: how many events (no trace info) vs. spans (have trace info) have been accepted, and how many sent on to peers?
+- [incoming|peer]_router_*: how many events (no trace info) vs. spans (have trace info) have been accepted, and how many sent on to peers?
 - collect_cache_buffer_overrun: this should remain zero; a positive value indicates the need to grow the size of the collector's circular buffer (via configuration `CacheCapacity`).
+- process_uptime_seconds: records the uptime of each process; look for unexpected restarts as a key towards memory constraints.

+## Troubleshooting

+The default logging level of `warn` is almost entirely silent.
+The `debug` level emits too much data to be used in production, but contains excellent information in a pre-production enviromnent.
+Setting the logging level to `debug` during initial configuration will help understand what's working and what's not, but when traffic volumes increase it should be set to `warn`.

 ## Restarts